Grand River (Ontario): Protohistoric period

 By the 16th and 17th centuries, the Grand River valley was inhabited by the Neutral people.
-This was a name given to them by European settlers, as they refused to side with either the French or the English during their conflicts in the area.
+This was a name given to them by European settlers, as they refused to side with either the Iroquois or the Petun tribes during their conflicts in the area.
 An Iroquoian people, they had close trade and cultural relations with other Ontario Iroquoian societies such as the Huron and Petun.

 The Wyandot, another distinct Iroquoian-speaking nation, who resided northeast of the Grand River valley, had long competed to remain independent of their enemy the Iroquois Confederacy, a powerful alliance of five nations based around the Great Lakes in the present central and western New York state area.
 Caught in between, the Neutrals paid dearly for their refusal to ally.
 Historical accounts differ on exactly how the Neutral tribe was wiped out.
 The consensus is that the Seneca and the Mohawk nations of the Iroquois destroyed the smaller Neutral tribe in the 17th century, in the course of attacking and severely crippling the Huron/Wyandot.
 The Iroquois were seeking to dominate the lucrative fur trade with the Europeans.
 It was during this warfare that the Iroquois attacked the Jesuit outpost of Sainte-Marie among the Hurons.
 The Jesuits abandoned the mission after many Wyandot and numerous priests were killed here.

 To survive, remnants of The Neutral tribe migrated in 1667 to La Prairie (Caughnawaga or Kahnawake), a Catholic mission settlement just south of Montreal that was occupied primarily by converted Mohawk who had migrated north from New York.
 In 1674 identifiable groups of Neutrals were recorded among its population.
 It can be presumed that many of their descendants are still living there today.
 In later wars between Britain and France, the Caughnawaga people, many of whom had converted to Catholicism, were allies of the French.
 The Iroquois League in New York then was neutral or sided with the British.
 Because different nations were on different sides in this war, it was difficult for the Iroquois nations to adhere to the Great Law of Peace and avoid killing each other.
 They managed to avoid such bloodshed until the American Revolution (1775–83).